 No one is as surprised as I am that baking, and in particular sourdough baking, is such a big part of my life.
 What can I say?
 It’s fun.
-Even magical.
-But I’m not one who thinks this food is the cure.
-If the Israelites ate bread that fell from heaven and still died, I’m pretty sure no sourdough is going to put you on the path of perfect health.
-It’ll take Jesus, who is the bread of life, along with a new earth unbroken by sin, to do that.
-But temporal food is necessary and baking sourdough has made me keenly aware of the joy that can come from warm bread offered freely with love.
-It’s made me ponder how a small bit of leaven can transform a whole lump.
+And it’s a real way to bless people around us, to give tangible good to others in the form of warm gluten.
+It’s also made me ponder how a small bit of leaven can transform a whole lump.
 We’ve all got leaven working through us–whether of God’s kingdom or a terrible sort.
 It matters which it is.

-Chad Robertson’s Tartine -This is the gold standard for the sourdough country loaf and the recipe is free on the NYTimes.
-Tartine also has a break book that’s worth owning if you’re really going to get into this.
+Chad Robertson’s Tartine– This is the gold standard for the sourdough country loaf and the recipe is free on the NYTimes.
+Tartine also has a cook book that’s worth owning if you’re really going to get into this.
 It’s part cookbook part narrative of a man bent on baking the best bread in the world.
 I think he succeeded.

 Peter Reinhart’s Artisan Bread’s Everyday– I got my start here.
 This is a really good method that differs from Tartine, but has the benefit of being particularly amenable for home bakers.
 I often adapt his recipes to Tartine’s method and end up with some great results!

 King Arthur Flour– This website provides all you need to get your starter going and get baking.
 I believe they will also mail you a starter for purchase if you don’t want to fuss with starting your own (but I loved starting my own–it’s fun, it’s easy, and it’s very satisfying).